-Intellectual property (IP) protection is a critically important issue for our industry.
-Strong and effective IP protection is essential for SEMI member companies in all regions of the world.
-SEMI is actively working to provide educational opportunities for companies, to work with governments to strengthen IP enforcement, and to advocate on the industry’s behalf.
+Intellectual property (IP) is a critically important issue for the semiconductor industry.
+Strong and effective IP protection is fundamental to a company’s ability to innovate, develop new technologies and methods, and move forward in a competitive industry.
+On average, semiconductor industry companies invest about 15% of their revenues back into R&D each year, near the top of any U.S. industry.
+SEMI is working to provide educational opportunities for companies, to work with governments to strengthen IP enforcement, and to advocate on the industry’s behalf.”

-Governments.
 IP protection is in everyone’s best interests.
 Strong IP policies can benefit countries by helping to attract foreign investment and encouraging domestic companies to engage in innovation.
 SEMI urges governments to ensure that they have effective IP protection and enforcement policies.
+SEMI supports robust copyright standards, strong patent protections, and regulations that safeguard industrial design.
+SEMI also strongly supports rules that preserve trade secrets protection, including establishing criminal procedures and penalties for theft, including by means of cyber theft.
 These measures should serve as a deterrent to IP violations and should include provisions for criminal prosecution, when appropriate.
 Prosecuting IP violations should not result in retaliation against the company making the claim.
 While many trading partners have sufficient IP protections, there clearly is a need for more effective enforcement.

-Companies.
 All companies should take steps to avoid infringement of others’ intellectual property.
-This includes ensuring that purchases of new and used equipment, spare parts, etc. are legitimate and that no counterfeit items are purchased regardless of price.
+This includes ensuring that purchases of new and used equipment, spare parts, and other components are legitimate and not counterfeit.
 This also includes ensuring that sensitive information is respected and is not shared with other parties.
 These principles must be embraced by all levels within a company and not just the highest corporate levels.
 Companies benefit from IP protection through continued investment in innovation and promotion of a global culture that respects the IP associated with semiconductor devices and other products.

 - India: Office of the Controller-General of Patents, Designs and Trademarks